temporalio/documentation/docs/application-development/features.md

 You make a Query with `handle.query(query, ...args)`.
 A Query needs a return value, but can also take arguments.

+You make a Query with `handle.query(query, ...args)`.
+A Query needs a return value, but can also take arguments.

 <!--SNIPSTART typescript-handle-query -->
 <!--SNIPEND-->